-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 1. Personal Loss and Emotional Turmoil

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris))
+(Picasso's Blue Period: Origins and Inspirations - dans le gris))

 Casagemas' suicide deeply affected Picasso, leaving him devastated by the loss of his friend.
 The emotional impact of this event was profound and found expression in Picasso's art.
 The tragic suicide of Casagemas served as a pivotal moment that significantly influenced Picasso's artistic expression, ultimately leading to the emergence of the renowned Blue Period.

-"Blue Self-Portrait," created in 1901 and housed at the Musée National Picasso-Paris, stands as a poignant testament to the painter's state of mind.
-Despite being only 20 years old at the time of its creation, Picasso portrays himself as a man with drawn and hollowed features, clad in a patched coat, and exuding a taciturn demeanor.
-This self-portrait vividly encapsulates the emotional depth that marked Picasso's Blue Period, offering a glimpse into the introspective and melancholic nature of his artistic journey during this period.
+The "Blue Self-Portrait," created in 1901 and displayed at the Musée National Picasso-Paris, serves as a powerful reflection of the artist's emotional turmoil.
+Despite his youth of only 20 years, Picasso presents himself as a figure with sunken features, draped in a worn coat, emanating a silent sorrow.
+This self-portrait poignantly captures the profound emotional resonance of Picasso's Blue Period, providing a window into the introspective and melancholic essence of his artistic odyssey during this phase.

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 Pablo Picasso's Blue Period, Autoportrait, 1901

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 Although Picasso himself later recalled, "I started painting in blue when I learned of Casagemas's death," it's worth noting the perspective of art historian Helene Seckel.
 She has written, "While we might be right to retain this psychologizing justification, we ought not lose sight of the chronology of events: Picasso was not there when Casagemas committed suicide in Paris ...
 It was only in the fall that this dramatic event emerged in his painting, with several portraits of the deceased."

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 2. Financial Struggles

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 In the early 1900s, when the Blue Period began, Picasso had recently moved from his native Spain to Paris to pursue his artistic ambitions.
 However, life in Paris proved to be financially challenging for the young artist.
 He struggled to make ends meet, faced a scarcity of resources, and often found himself in dire poverty.
 This financial strain left an indelible mark on his art, giving birth to a period defined by the portrayal of impoverished and marginalized figures, a reflection of the financial destitution he witnessed around him.